explodinglabs/jsonrpcserver/README.md

     def index():
         return jsonrpcserver.dispatch(sys.modules[__name__])

-Calling ``dispatch`` will validate the RPC request, and pass the data along the requested *method* to handle the request.
-The argument passed to ``dispatch`` is the handler of the methods.
+``dispatch`` is the key method in this library.
+It validates the RPC request, and passes the data along to a handler function.
+The argument passed to ``dispatch`` can be any collection of functions, such as a class or module.
 We passed this module to handle them right here.

 Handlers
 --------